HackYourFuture-CPH/JavaScript/javascript1/week1/homework.md

 #### Creating the branch

-Using the `hyf-homework` repo write this command
+Using the `your hyf-homework` repo write this command

 `git checkout main` - You are now on the `main` branch